Meet the Medipsy team!

 Kristina Bucci

-CLIENTELE: Kristina is a Counsellor and member of the Ordre des conseillers et conseillères d’orientation du Québec (OCCOQ).
-She works with both young adults and older adults (18+) who are facing a variety of challenges, including depression, anxiety, stress, life transitions, low self-esteem, interpersonal difficulties, academic struggles, ADHD, and relationship concerns.
-Kristina is committed to providing a supportive environment where clients can develop effective coping strategies, build self-awareness, and improve their emotional well-being to lead more fulfilling lives.
+CLIENTELE: Kristina is a licensed psychotherapist with the Ordre des psychologues du Québec (OPQ) and a registered guidance counsellor with the Ordre des conseillers et conseillères d’orientation du Québec (OCCOQ).
+She works with young adults and adults (18+) navigating a wide range of challenges, including depression, anxiety, stress, life transitions, low self-esteem, interpersonal difficulties, academic struggles, ADHD, and relationship concerns.
+Kristina is dedicated to creating a supportive therapeutic space where clients can deepen self-awareness, build effective coping strategies, and improve emotional well-being.

-"As a Counselor, my mission is to create a compassionate, non-judgmental, and safe space where you can feel truly heard, understood, and supported.
-I know that reaching out for help can feel overwhelming, but it’s a courageous and important first step toward healing.
-You don’t have to navigate life’s challenges alone—I’m here to walk alongside you, offering guidance, care, and empathy every step of the way.
+THERAPEUTIC APPROACH: "As a psychotherapist, my mission is to create a compassionate, non-judgmental, and safe space where you can feel truly heard, understood, and supported.
+I understand that reaching out for help can feel overwhelming, but it’s a courageous and meaningful first step toward healing.
+You don’t have to navigate life’s challenges alone, I'm here to walk alongside you with care and empathy.

-I believe deeply in your strength to overcome obstacles and thrive, even in the toughest times.
-Together, we’ll explore your unique strengths, uncover new insights, and develop practical tools that empower you to move forward with clarity and confidence, all while ensuring that our work together is tailored to your specific needs and goals.
+I believe in your capacity to grow and thrive, even through difficult moments.
+Together, we’ll explore your unique strengths, uncover helpful insights, and build practical tools to help you move forward with clarity and confidence.
+My approach is client-centered and strengths-based, always tailored to your individual needs and goals.

 French and English